Ktojan/calenday-angulembre-19/README.md

 I'm Andrey Karpovich and this is my demo Angular app  with drag&drop calendar events style.

+# UPDATES:

+- October 2025: Upgrade to Angular 20

 # Implemented features:

 - Angular 19 new style excluding Signals api (accent on "good old" RxJS)